 The Dynamic Ecosystems and Landscapes Lab is located in the Dept. of Environmental Science and Management at Portland State University.
-We are a part of the School of the Environment.
 Our lab includes faculty, research scientists, and graduate students.

-Our research focuses on how forested landscapes change and why.
-Climate change is an area of particular focus: What determines forest resilience and adaptive capacity?
-What role will policy and management play in shaping forest resilience and adaptive capacity in the future?
-Other research focal areas include wildfire, land use change, forest policy and management practices, insect outbreaks, and forest carnivore populations.
+We focus on how forested landscapes change and why.
+What determines landscape resilience and adaptive capacity?
+What role will policy and management play in shaping landscape health in the future?
+Focal concerns include insect outbreaks, wildfire, land use change, forest policy and management practices, and forest carnivore populations.
 Climate change is a cross-cutting theme that influences many of these domains.

 Our research examines forested landscapes across the world, including Oregon, California, Washington, New Jersey, Minnesota, Michigan, Wisconsin, Manitoba, Labrador, Siberia and others.
 Please visit the Research and Publications pages for further information.